FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/apply.md

     Then, under the **solution/service** section, choose **FIWARE-ready IoT Device** under **category** and a proper domain of application.
-6. You might be asked to provide extra information or to have an interview with **FIWARE-ready** IoT Device reviewers who might require extra information about your solution so that they can take an objective validation decision.
+6. You might be asked to provide extra information or to have an interview with **FIWARE-ready** IoT Device reviewers who might require extra information about your solution or even a real-time simulation of the entire process so that they can take an objective validation decision.
-7.  **FIWARE-ready** IoT Device reviewers will evaluate the documentation provided and will perform themselves the tests.
+7.  **FIWARE-ready** IoT Device reviewers will evaluate the documentation provided and any hardware provided will perform themselves the tests.

 In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE Marketplace!
 The product will be updated to the **FIWARE-ready** IoT Devices list of commercially available products.
-As a result of the validation process, a document with the result will be provided to you.
+As a result of the validation process, an official document signed by FIWARE will acredite the result of this process together with a document with the results obtained during the process

 ### FIWARE IoT platform